Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 - Pasir Mas

-The Kota Bharu Ramadan Market was filled with rows and rows of food, smoke, cooking smells and lots of people shopping for dinner.
+The Kota Bharu Ramadan Market was filled with rows and rows of food, smoke, cooking smells, and many people shopping for dinner.

 How much to spend on an Iftar Meal?